anseljh/obsidian-vectorize/replit.md

 # Obsidian Vectorize Plugin

 ## Overview
 Vectorize is an Obsidian plugin that enables semantic search across your notes using vector embeddings.
-It uses Ollama (running locally) to generate embeddings from note content and stores them in a Milvus vector database for fast similarity searches.
+It uses Ollama (running locally) to generate embeddings from note content and stores them in a Chroma vector database for fast similarity searches.

 **Project Type:** Obsidian Plugin Development (TypeScript) **Build System:** esbuild